ebi-gene-expression-group/bulk-recalculations/README.md

 ### Recalculations

 This is necessary for the Ensembl Update (E!
 Update) part of a Data Release.
 E!
 Update brings annotations from Biomart, E!
 Mysql databases and ftp sites for all the relevant organisms in Expressiona Atlas, and leaves them in a format that can be consumed for the decoration process and the web applications.
-Ensembl Update validators (for Biomart attributes and GTF URL validations) are performed before running recalculations.
+Ensembl Update validators (for Biomart attributes, GTF URL validations and existence of MySQL database) are performed before running recalculations.

-For differial experiments, the following outputs are generated (which correspond to rules):
+For differential RNA-seq and microarray experiments, the following outputs are generated (which correspond to rules):

 1. **Percentile ranks rule**
 - Output: `{accession}-percentile-ranks.tsv`